codio/knowledge/student-source/students/accessing-codio/paying.rst

 Pay for Codio
 =============

-If your institution doesn't provide a Codio subscription, you'll need to purchase access to your courses for the semester.
+If your institution doesn't provide a Codio subscription, you'll need to purchase access to your courses for the selected subscription period.

 .. note::
   A single payment can be used for multiple courses in a Codio account during the specified timeframe.